chris-short/chrisshort.net/content/cv/index.md

 ## Professional Summary

-Influential, dynamic, and accomplished professional with a proven DevOps, Kubernetes, and marketing track record.
-Complemented by a passion for helping others, cross-org collaboration, and building trust.
+Influential, dynamic, and accomplished professional with a proven DevOps, Kubernetes, and technical marketing track record.
+Complemented by a passion for helping others be their best selves, cross-org collaboration, and building trust.
 I bring deep experience in teaching developers to build their knowledge and skills while building better products.
 As a Kubernetes Contributor and Comms co-lead, I have honed my expertise in driving innovation and fostering collaboration within open and closed environments.
 As a confident public speaker and skilled live stream producer/host at Red Hat and Amazon, I effectively engage audiences while maintaining an influential presence through my personal and professional networking platforms.
 I have long believed that technology should enhance human existence.
-I am ready to bring my diverse skill set, inclusiveness, and enthusiasm to drive transformative results in any team or project.
+I am ready to bring my diverse skill set, inclusiveness, and enthusiasm to drive results.

 ## Professional Experience

-### Senior Developer Advocate, Amazon Web Services — Detroit, MI — Oct 2021 to Present
+### Senior Developer Advocate, Amazon Web Services — Commerce, MI — Oct 2021 to Present

-* Built and hosted Kubernetes Day 0 event AWS Container Day at KubeCon EU 2023 Amsterdam
+* Led key initiatives in Valkey's success: web development, implementation of privacy-compliant analytics, content creation, and active project representative at numerous events around the world
+* Organized and led Amazon's expansive 50+ speaker, 30+ session re:Invent 2023 Kubernetes and Containers track, increased customer satisfaction (CSAT) scoring metrics for track
-* Taught AWS devs how to do open source for [Finch](https://github.com/runfinch); worked with the dev team to create a build, pull, push, run tool; helped dev team with tough decisions, built public-facing infrastructure; teacher
+* Taught AWS devs how to do open source for Finch; worked with the dev team to create a build, pull, push, run tool; consulted on tough strategy decisions; built public-facing infrastructure for release
+* Launched EKS.news, a newsletter covering the latest updates on Amazon Elastic Kubernetes Service (EKS): an additional mechanism to inform customers about new features and updates
-* Trained Kubernetes Product Marketing team in the ways of open source and more about how the CNCF and Kubernetes ecosystem works; used training to provide essential knowledge to team
+* Trained Kubernetes Product Marketing team in the ways of open source and more about how the CNCF and Kubernetes ecosystem works; used training to provide essential knowledge to the team
-* Launched [EKS.news](https://eks.news), a newsletter covering the latest updates on Amazon Elastic Kubernetes Service (EKS); an additional mechanism to inform customers about new features and updates
 * Authored Amazon EKS 1.22 & 1.23 release blogs; updated customers on critical product changes
-* Co-lead [Kubernetes Contributor Comms](https://github.com/kubernetes/community/tree/master/communication/contributor-comms) team, spreading the word about what's happening in the Kubernetes community, including event comms, crisis comms, and social media presences
+* Co-lead Kubernetes Contributor Comms team, spreading the word about what's happening in the Kubernetes community, including event comms, crisis comms, and social media presences
-* Organized and ran GitOpsCon EU 2021, including everything from marketing the CFP to MC’ing
+* Produced/Hosted Kubernetes Day 0 event AWS Container Day at KubeCon EU 2023 Amsterdam

-### Cloud Native Ambassador, Cloud Native Computing Foundation (CNCF) — Detroit, MI — Jan 2018 to February 2023
+### Cloud Native Ambassador, Cloud Native Computing Foundation (CNCF) — Commerce, MI — Jan 2018 to February 2023

 * [GitOpsCon NA 2021 Program Committee member](https://www.credly.com/badges/734ed249-c1ed-460a-9cae-bd36c1b6a5e7/public_url), multiple times speaking at CloudNativeCon + KubeCon, and countless talks at DevOps, Kubernetes, and Cloud Native events
 * Stood up Kubernetes Upstream Marketing team, an approver of tweets from K8sContributors, acquired hardware for streaming community meetings to lessen the load on others